Experience with Coconics Enabler Budget Laptop

 • Manjaro: Worked well until an upgrade caused issues.

 Distributions like KDE Neon felt too resource-heavy, and Archcraft failed to install.
 Most distros ran out of the box, showcasing the laptop’s Linux compatibility.
-Watch a screenshot tour of these installations below:
+Watch a screenshot tour of these installations below.

-Overall Performance and Experience
+Part II : Overall Performance and Experience

 The Coconics Enabler Laptop started as a beacon of hope for a Made in India laptop but fell short in several areas: